Joined:

 Back to Øyvind Holmstad's profile

-Posted by Øyvind Holmstad about 12 years ago
+Posted by Øyvind Holmstad over 12 years ago

 "After a lecture of mine, I once heard an architecture student say, "I still don't see why all this has been discussed.
 Isn't it enough to understand the nature of living structure thoroughly, and try and make life in our buildings?
 Why do you insist so strongly on the fact that we also need to change our picture of the universe?
 I have a picture of the universe which is quite flexible enough to contain the idea of living structure".